Roboramv2/Python-games/readme.md

 * elon shoots bitcoins while moving
 * elon can press x for big laser ultimate
 * elon starts with 1000 health
-* each shot gives 1 ultimate point, breaking regenerator gives 10
+* each shot gives 1 ultimate point
 * 30 ult points required to activate green laser
-* jeff ship is big, fixed
+* jeff's ship is big and stationary
-* jeff shoots small lasers in random lanes
+* jeff shoots small lasers in random lanes (yet to)
-* jeff shooting frequency increases as his health decreases
 * jeff starts with 5000 health
-* jeff regen health periodically from second bar
-* jeff regen deactivated if elon breaks regenerator

-## PvZ ripoff:

-## Aim Training for FPS games:

-## Mario ripoff:

-## Clash of clans ripoff:

-## 2D minecraft: